polyaxon/polyaxon/site/docs/core/cli/index.md

 ## Caching

-When using the Polyaxon CLI to run a command requiring a project or a run, you can always specify the values for these options, example:
+When using the Polyaxon CLI to run a command requiring a project or a run, you can always specify the values for these options, for example:

  * `$ polyaxon project --project=user_1/project_10 get`
  * `$ polyaxon ops --project=user_1/project_10 --uid=UUID get`